jhugman/uniffi-bindgen-react-native/docs/src/reference/config-yaml.md

 `cargoExtras` is a list of extra arguments passed directly to the `cargo build` command.

 `xcodebuildExtras` is a list of extra arguments passed directly to the `xcodebuild` command.

+`codegenOutputDir` is the path under which Codegen stores its generated files.
+This is derived from the `package.json` file, and can almost always be left.

+To customize the `codegenOutputDir`, you should edit or add the entry at the path `codegenConfig`/`outputDir`/`ios` in `package.json`.

 ## `turboModule`